Kottakji/ppa/en/shop.md

   button: "Add to cart"
   items:
     -
+      id: "00101"
+      title: "Donic Prisma Tracksuit"
+      description: "Stylish sports suit in a body-hugging cut that is extremely comfortable to wear.
+The warm, elastic stretch terry material offers plenty of freedom of movement when warming up.
+Jacket with contrasting colored inserts and 2 side pockets with zip.
+Pants with elastic waistband with internal drawstring and zipper leg opening without cuffs."
+      price: "75.00"
+      image: /uploads/shop/donic_prisma_tracksuit.jpg
+      url: /en/shop.html
+    -
+      id: "00102"
+      title: "Donic Shorts Loop"
+      description: "Classic table tennis shorts made of light, elastic, functional fibre which removes perspiration from your skin to the outside of the shorts.
+With elastic waistband, internal drawstring and two side pockets.
+High freedom of movement due to the two side slits."
+      price: "27.50"
+      image: /uploads/shop/donic_shorts_loop.jpg
+      url: /en/shop.html
+    -
+      id: "00103"
+      title: "Donic Polo Shirt Stripes"
+      description: "Elastic functional polo shirt by DONIC made of melange stretch material with color contrasting insert on the front and sleeves.
+The elastic functional material removes sweat away from the skin and ensures that it is dry and comfortable to wear during competitions or training.
+Material: 95% polyester, 5% elastane, Dryflex"
+      price: "32.50"
+      image: /uploads/shop/donic_polo_shirt_stripes.jpg
+      url: /en/shop.html
+    -
       id: "00001"
       title: "Sanwei Taiji 210 Bat"
       description: "High quality starter table tennis bat.
 5 ply wooden table tennis blade, comfortable flared handle."